How to get accredited status for your country park, find out if you’re eligible, how to apply and what happens next.

 How to apply

-- Complete the Microsoft Excel form, that Natural England will send you, electronically.
+- Complete the Microsoft Excel form that Natural England will email to you.

 - Return the form and all evidence to firstname.lastname@example.org.

 You should only post your application if you’re sending:

 - more than 7MB of data - put it on a CD, not a memory stick

 - physical items, such as leaflets and photos, that you cannot scan

 Mark the envelope and documents with your reference number (starting with CPACC) that’s on the applicant details page of your form.
 Send it to: